wonma/100-days-of-code/log.md

 **Thoughts**
 It's a slow progress but I see that everything I've known so far is all coming together.
 Let's keep enjoying this journey!

+---

+### Day 98: February 1, Wednesday

+**Today's Progress**

+- Worked on the Trillo CSS project.
+70% has been done.

+**Thoughts**
+I've developed more practical knowledge of how to organize components in HTML/CSS.
+It feels great to be able to mark up in the BEM style with some confidence.

 <!--

 <!-- ### Day 1: June 27, Monday